Ayoush/commit-history-modifier/README.md

 # COMMit-HIStORY-MoDifIEr
-TestIng Some sub PrOcess FOR ModIFYiNG COMmIT hIsTORY
+TestIng SomE sub PrOcess FOR ModIFYiNG COMmIT hIsTORY